Pelican no longer funds research into bladder cancer.

-Pelican supports research that informs and improves bladder cancer treatment today.
+Pelican Cancer Foundation supports research that informs and improves bladder cancer treatment today.

 Bladder cancer is the seventh most common cancer in the UK, the fourth in males, and it accounts for 3% of all deaths from cancer.
 In 2011 10,399 new cases of bladder cancer were diagnosed.
 There are various different types of bladder cancer including transitional cell bladder cancer.
 Transitional cell bladder cancer is the most common form and affects 90% of bladder cancer patients.
 Non-muscle invasive (superficial) bladder cancer is a form of early stage transitional cell bladder cancer where the cancer has not yet penetrated the deeper walls of the bladder and is confined to the inner lining, or just below.